rotorz/unity3d-reorderable-list/README.md

 --------

 - Drag and drop reordering!
+- Automatically scrolls if inside a scroll view whilst reordering.
 - Easily customized using flags.
 - Adaptors for `IList<T>` and `SerializedProperty`.
 - Subscribe to add/remove item events.